AllProAi/Sanza-TV-App_QuickPoll_v1/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a dual licensing model.
+See [LICENSING.md](docs/LICENSING.md) for details.

+---

+© 2025 Daniel Hill / AllPro.Enterprises Novus | Nexum Labs CR.
+All rights reserved.